NeoSOFT-Technologies/rest-node-nextjs/wiki/training/getting_started/client_getting_started.md

 # How To Guide
-For getting started with the react-boilerplate you need to follow the following steps :
+For getting started with the NextJS-boilerplate you need to follow the following steps :

 `Step 1` :  Cloning the repository
 ```
 git clone https://github.com/NeoSOFT-Technologies/rest-node-nextjs
 ```
-after the successful run of thē command you will have folder name `frontend-reactjs`
+after the successful run of thē command you will have folder name `rest-node-nextjs`

 `Step 2` :  Installation of the all packages, dependences and dev-dependences.
-Go inside the `frontend-reactjs` folder and run :
+Go inside the `rest-node-nextjs` folder and run :
 ```
 npm install
 ```

-after the successful run of thē command you will have folder name `node_modules` inside `frontend-reactjs` folder
+after the successful run of thē command you will have folder name `node_modules` inside `rest-node-nextjs` folder

 Note : if the above command gives you the error you can force the installation by using  `npm install -f`